Yann39/self-hosted/README.md

     - It will run by default on port `9000`
 - `mariadb` : The MariaDB database that will hold the application data
     - It uses our _.env_ file to retrieve environment variables values for database connection
-    - It defines a named volume `defrag-life-db-vol` that will hold the database data
+    - It defines a named volume `defrag-life-db-vol` that will hold the database data (volume data will be stored in _/var/lib/docker/volumes_)
     - It will run by default on port `3306`

 All services will run in a `defrag-life-net` **network**, but must also share the same network as Traefik (`traefik-net`) so it can be auto discovered,